At a glance

-Your child’s teacher and doctor may be the first people you talk to if you’re concerned about his development.
-They may refer you to specialists who can identify his strengths and weaknesses and help him improve skills.
+Your child’s teacher and doctor may be the first people you talk to if you’re concerned about your child’s development.
+They may refer you to specialists who can identify strengths and weaknesses and help kids improve skills.
 Depending on your child’s issues, you may work with different types of non-medical professionals who specialize in learning and thinking differences.

 Some of these specialists work in public schools.
 Others have private practices or work in hospitals or clinics.
 This overview can help you understand which services are provided by different kinds of specialists.

-Parents sometimes seek out professionals who can coach kids on how to handle issues with time management, focus and organization.
-These coaches often focus their efforts on helping kids who have problems with executive functioning as well as those who have social-emotional challenges.
-These professionals are sometimes referred to as coaches or coaches.
+Parents sometimes seek out professionals who can coach kids on how to handle issues with time management, focus, and organization.
+These coaches often concentrate their efforts on helping kids who have problems with executive function as well as those who have social-emotional challenges.
+These professionals are sometimes referred to as executive function coaches or coaches.